ltorres321/PTAForm/README.md

 **Option C: Local Testing**
 - Simply open `index.html` in your web browser to test locally
-- Note: Form submission will only work when hosted online
+- Note: Form submission will work, but will open Google Forms in a new tab

 ## Form Fields

 The form collects the following information:
 - Parent Last Name
 - Parent First Name
 - Student Last Name
 - Student First Name
 - Grade (PreK, K, 1, 2, 3, 4, 5)